Tino Best

-Tino la Bertram Best (born 26 August 1981) is a former West Indian cricketer.
+Tino la Bertram Best (born 26 August 1981) is a West Indian former cricketer.
 Since 2002, he has played domestic cricket for his native Barbados, with a season at English club Yorkshire in 2010.
 Best made his Test debut in May 2003 and played his first One Day International a year later.
 A back strain incurred in May 2004 prevented Best from playing cricket until March the following year.
 In 2008 Best signed to play in the Indian Cricket League because he had not played international cricket since 2006.
 He returned to the side when the West Indies fielded a side weakened by contract disputes between leading players and the West Indies Cricket Board but was dropped shortly after.

 On his return to the Test side on 10 June 2012, he broke the record for highest score by a number 11 batsman, making 95 against England at Edgbaston.
-Later in 2013 his record was surpassed by Ashton Agar, who scored 98.
-The 143-run partnership with Denesh Ramdin in the same match was also notable; it is the third-highest Test stand with one wicket remaining.
+The 143-run partnership with Denesh Ramdin during that innings was also the third-highest Test stand with one wicket remaining.
+In 2013, Best's record was surpassed by Ashton Agar, who scored 98, also against England.